That dollar amount results from a 31.2% improvement from $25.9 billion three years earlier in 2019.

-The following list shows the top 10 customers that purchase about four-fifths (80.5%) worth of the total value of products exported from Oregon during 2021.
+The following list shows the top 10 customers that purchased over four-fifths (81.6%) worth of the total value of products exported from Oregon during 2022.

-Oregon’s top trading partners located in Asia (mainland China, Malaysia, South Korea, Israel, Japan, Taiwan, Vietnam and Singapore) bought over three-quarters (68.2%) of the overall value of exported goods from the state.
+Oregon’s top trading partners located in Asia (mainland China, Malaysia, Japan, South Korea, Israel, Taiwan, Vietnam and Singapore) bought about half (49.9%) of the overall value of exported goods from the state.

 Oregonian Export Companies